 The Doctor of Physical Therapy Program at the University of Florida is accredited by the The Commission on Accreditation in Physical Therapy Education (CAPTE).
 Any student graduating from a CAPTE accredited program is eligible to sit for the National Physical Therapy Examination (NPTE).
 Each person who passes the NPTE becomes eligible for licensure in any US jurisdiction upon 1) submitting an application for licensure to the Board of Practice in that jurisdiction and 2) completing the laws and regulations examination for that jurisdiction.
 More information regarding individual states’ law and regulation examinations is accessed through the Federation of State Boards of Physical Therapy Licensing Authorities webpage.
 View our Financial Fact Sheet.

-The DPT Curriculum
+The DPT curriculum

 The curriculum is an eight (8)-semester plan of study, which incorporates 32 weeks of full-time clinical internship and several weeks of integrated part-time clinical experiences.
 The students are awarded the DPT degree after completing 113 credit hours of professional course work.